JAN-2003

 The reason I wrote was to ask you if you have ever heard of people using more than one tube screamer in a row of pedals.
 I saw a guy a few nights ago and it looked like he had 3 green boxes in a row, looked to me like tube screamers.
 If so then why ?

 Yes, several of my customers do that.
 Trey from Phish is one of the more well known users of this combo.
 They usually run one at low DRIVE (distortion) and leave it on all the time to sweeten up the tone.
 Then they kick in the second one with higher LEVEL (volume) and DRIVE for leads or other loud passages.
-Kenny Wayne Shepard has 2 of my ts9/808 pedals (or one of my pedals and his old TS-808) on stage at all times.
+Kenny Wayne Shepard had 2 of my ts9/808 pedals (or one of my pedals and his old TS-808) on stage at all times.
 Two in a row will get more overdrive and gain than a single one can.
 Three would be over the top!
+Our King of Tone is basically two OD pedals next to each other and running both together is a fantastic sound.

 Thanks, I really appreciate any referrals especially from instructors.

 I actually did the brown option on Will Owsley's original TS-808!
+(RIP, Will!)
 I also modded some of his TS9s.
-He is quite the player, check him out if he ever comes to your area, or his CDs.
 The brown option (carbon composition 1960s style resistors) does make it a little smoother sounding, but I don't recommend it on an original TS-808 as it's a valuable pedal and should be kept original.
 I would keep the old 808 home and get another TS9 modded with 808/brown and it would sound the same but not be so valuable and a target for theft.

 The SD-9 Sonic Distortion has more distortion than the TS-9, which is more an overdrive pedal than a distortion.
 The SD-9 is crunchier, grittier, and also has more bottom end (less mid-range boost).
 It is sort of like an MXR distortion+ with a Big Muff tone control.
 There are some settings on the SD-9 that can sound quite like a TS-9.
 To get a sound like a TS-9 with all controls at 12:00 (straight up) set the SD-9 DISTORTION and TONE controls all the way down, and LEVEL about 3:00 (to the right).
 To get a sound like the TS-9 as above but with its DRIVE control at 3:00 : turn the SD-9 DIST up to about 9:00.
 It's not exact but pretty close!

 We have a cool mod for the SD9 to make the tone control more useful, our SUPER MOD.
+The stock SD-9 has a very scooped tone like a Boss DS-1, with more lows and highs than mids.
 We can also change the chip if it's a mid 80s without the JRC4558D chip.
 Most early Ibanez 80s SD9 pedals, and the Maxon SD9, already have the good JRC4558 chip.
 See our Ibanez page for more info on the SD9 mods.

 I'm using an SD-9 that I bought fairly recently, but I've been less happy with it than I remember being with my old one years ago.
 Did the SD-9 have a similar evolution to the TS models?
 And if so, is it possible to improve the SD-9?
 Or would this simply make it into a TS-808 unit?
 I'm considering sending you my TS-9 too for the mod, but I'd like to know about the SD-9 first.

 The TS-10 circuit will be the same when I'm done.
 But when I modify a TS-9 not only is the circuit the same, but the circuit board is identical and everything is 100% a TS-808 except the box.
 For some reason the TS-10s seem to sound different as you switch them on, instead of coming right on like a TS-9 or 808 they have a slight woof.
 Also if all 3 knobs are up all the way, a TS-10 modded to 808 specs will emit a short squealing sound. ** I have now solved the switching problem and chirping in my 808 mods, no extra charge.
-The TS-10 jacks are much cheaper and tend to fail much more often than the TS-9.
+The TS-10 jacks and pots are cheap non-standard parts, and tend to fail much more often than the TS-9 and cannot be replaced with standard reliable parts.
+A TS-9 or TS-808 uses normal parts and can be kept running forever.
+So a TS10 is a disposable pedal, best for a collector or a home pedalboard.

 Often people ask if certain effects will work in their countries.
 Most effects we sell work on batteries or AC adaptors so there is no problem.
 But some have attached AC cord for USA style 120VAC.